1. thinkSPAIN

 Spain offers locations to suit every chosen lifestyle.
 Photo: Getty Images

-Although property purchase and rent prices and local taxes are generally much lower anywhere in Spain than in the majority of northern and western Europe, the cost of living varies vastly depending upon where you are based.
+Although property purchase and rent prices are generally much lower anywhere in Spain than in the majority of northern and western Europe, the cost of living varies vastly depending upon where you are based.

 The cheapest places in Spain to live may not be the most practical for expatriates, however.
-Idyllic and rural, they are typically remote with limited or no job opportunities or transport links, and you are likely to be the only foreigner living there, meaning you will need to be fluent in Spanish.
-But if this lifestyle suits you, look towards inland provinces in mainland Spain – especially those municipalities which are keen to encourage new residents and offer incentives for people to move there.
+Idyllic and rural, they are typically remote with limited opportunities or transport links, and most likely you will need to be fluent in Spanish.
+But if this lifestyle suits you, look towards inland provinces in mainland Spain.
 More details of locations and the average price of a property per square metre can be found in our article The cheapest places to buy property in Spain.

 If you are seeking a location that feels like the traditional tourism belt but without the hefty price tag, you could try the coasts of the provinces of Valencia, Castellón, Tarragona, Murcia, and Granada, which have much smaller expatriate populations and just enough of a 'holiday feel' without being overcrowded.
 They tend to be much cheaper to buy or rent property in than the southern Costa Blanca or Costa del Sol.